2:00 P.M. (The Pitt season 1): Critical reception

 "2:00 P.M." received positive reviews from critics.
 Laura Bogart of The A.V.
 Club gave the episode a "B" grade and wrote, "Loss hangs over almost every aspect of this episode, from the opening scene of Dr. Collins composing herself after miscarrying in the hospital bathroom to the final one of Nick Bradley, the young man who accidentally overdosed on fentanyl, on his honor walk to donate organs.
-Although some forms are devastatingly literal, like the nine-year-old who drowns while saving her sister, others are more interior and, in some cases, cathartic."
+Although some forms are devastatingly literal, like the six-year-old who drowns while saving her sister, others are more interior and, in some cases, cathartic."
 Bogart praised the performances of the cast, specifically Ifeachor, Gerran Howell, Dearden, and Wyle, as well as the theme of loss which ran throughout the episode, and Willie's storyline for highlighting local Pittsburgh history.

 Nick Bythrow of Screen Rant concluded that, "Episode 8 maintains everything that makes the series so engaging, daring to go in more upsetting directions to show the realism of what can happen at a trauma hospital.
 The careful balance of life is displayed through the many different types of cases in episode 8 promises deeper importance as the series continues to develop.
 But, with some stories like Collins' pregnancy and David still being absent from the show, it's only a matter of time until a new wave of challenges washes over the team."

 Praising the performances of Keener, Sloyan, and Dearden, and Willie's storyline honoring the work of Freedom House, Emma Fraser of Episodic Medium highlighted the mirroring storylines of Nick and Amber, and how both fit into one of the series' central themes of loss, writing "Nick Bradley's storyline has spanned all eight episodes, and the honor guard as the braindead 18-year-old leaves the hospital for the organ donation center is more impactful as a result of this multi-episode arc.
 Having it juxtapose the death of a child who only just came in further highlights differing storyline approaches within the single-shift format.
 Both are emotional gut punches."